yidong72/reasoning-gym/GALLERY.md

 _ _ _ _ Q _ _ _
 _ _ Q _ _ _ _ _
 _ _ _ _ _ Q _ _

-The board size is 8x8 and your job is to place 1 queen(s) on the board such that no two queens attack each other.

-No two queens attack each other if they are not in the same row, column, or diagonal.

-Place a queen by replacing an underscore (_) with a Q.

 Answer: _ _ _ _ _ _ Q _
 _ Q _ _ _ _ _ _